 Implementation time for platform setup is dependent upon several factors like:

 These factors take the majority of the time to set up an eCommerce store for both Saas and licensed-based platforms.
 While the deployment process is unique for both platforms, data challenges remain the same.

-Implementation time for Saas vs licensed-based platforms
+Implementation time for SaaS vs licensed-based eCommerce Software

-- Saas based eCommerce stores have their resources deployed on the premises of service providers and an enterprise owner could access/use these resources any time they want.
+- SaaS based eCommerce stores have their resources deployed on the premises of service providers and an enterprise owner could access/use these resources any time they want.
 While ready-made integrations can be deployed almost immediately, no additional customizations are offered by the Saas providers.
 So, the time needed to hire a reliable development team and build customizations would drastically increase the implementation time.

-- On-premise platforms deploy resources in-house and within the IT infrastructure of an enterprise.
-Since the business has full control over the implementation process so the deployment time could be significantly reduced depending upon the resources.
+- On-premise eCommerce platforms deploy resources in-house and within the IT infrastructure of an enterprise.
+Since the business has full control over the implementation process, so the deployment time could be significantly reduced depending upon the resources.
 Also, the development team is in-house or hired so your requests are met quicker with no delays.

 5. White Label